$L_{\infty}$-Kuranishi spaces and the moduli space of pseudoholomorphic disks: -coordinate changes

 The family (A) is a 1-parameter family of presymplectic forms on $W'_{\phi_{\mathbf{pq}}(\mathbf{x})}$ of the same rank (cf. Lemma \ref{lemdw}).
-Similarly, (C) also induces such a family.
+Similarly, (C) is also such a family.
 Then by Corollary \ref{indliso}, we obtain $L_{\infty}[1]$-isomorphisms

-where $\mathcal{F}_{\phi_{\mathbf{pq,x}}}'(\cdots)$ stands for the foliation arising from the presymplectic form $(\cdots).$
+where $\mathcal{F}_{\phi_{\mathbf{pq}}(\mathbf{x})}'(\cdots)$ stands for the foliation arising from the presymplectic form $(\cdots).$

-For the family (B), we recall the presymplectic version of the Darboux theorem, whose proof can be found in Theorem 2.1 of [GLRR], for example. \begin{thm}[Presymplectic Darboux theorem] Let $(M,\omega)$ be a presymplectic manifold of dimension $2m+k$ and of rank $2m$.
+For the family (B), we recall the presymplectic version of the Darboux theorem, whose proof can be found in Theorem 2.1 of \cite{GLRR}, for example. \begin{thm}[Presymplectic Darboux theorem] Let $(M,\omega)$ be a presymplectic manifold of dimension $2m+k$ and of rank $2m$.
 Then there exists a local coordinate system at each point of $M$

 such that $\omega$ is written as

 In this system, the kernel of $\omega$ is spanned as

 \end{thm} The special choice of coordinates in the preceding theorem affect the $L_{\infty}[1]$-algebras that they determine; however, they only make isomorphic changes by Lemma \ref{liiifdr} (v).